Barabar Caves: Technology

+Laser scans carried out in 2022 revealed a high degree of precision craftsmanship.

 Inscriptions by Ashoka (circa 250 BCE)

-The Ashoka inscriptions of the Barabar Caves were engraved during the 12th year and the 19th year of Ashoka's reign (about 258 BCE and 251 BCE respectively, based on a coronation date of 269 BCE), for the dedication of several caves to the sect of the Ajivikas, a sect of ascetics, which flourished at the same time as Buddhism and Jainism.
-The words "Ajivikas" were later attacked by the chisel, probably by religious rivals, at a time when the Brahmi script was still understood (probably before the 5th century CE).
+The Ashoka inscriptions of the Barabar Caves were engraved during the 12th and 19th years of Ashoka's reign (about 258 BCE and 251 BCE respectively, based on a coronation date of 269 BCE), for the dedication of several caves to the sect of the Ajivikas, a sect of sramanas which flourished at the same time as Buddhism and Jainism.
+The words "Ajivikas" were later attacked with a chisel, probably by religious rivals, at a time when the Brahmi script was still understood (probably before the 5th century CE).
 However, the original inscriptions being deep, they remain easily decipherable.

 The Ashoka inscriptions in the Barabar Caves are part of Ashoka's "Minor Rock Edicts", and appear in the three caves named Sudama, Visvakarma and Karna Chopar.
-Lomas Rishi, meanwhile, has no Ashoka inscription (only an inscription of Anantavarman above the entrance, 5-6th century CE), perhaps because she did not never been completed due to structural rock slide problems.
+Lomas Rishi, meanwhile, has no Ashoka inscription (only an inscription of Anantavarman above the entrance, 5-6th century CE), perhaps because she was never completed due to structural rock slide problems.